A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Weyl Semimetals

-This is the essence of chiral anomaly which points to non-conservation of chiral charge at the Weyl nodes and results in chiral flow between the nodes of opposite chiralities, when external electric and magnetic field, not perpendicular to each other, remains present.
+in 3D.
+This is the essence of chiral anomaly which points to non-conservation of chiral charge at individual Weyl nodes (producing nodal/valley polarizations with source and sink of charges\cite{aswin}) and results in chiral flow between the nodes of opposite chiralities, when external electric and magnetic field, not perpendicular to each other, remains present.

+In 1 spatial dimension, there is effectively no magnetic field\cite{princeton} and electric field alone creates the chiral anomaly.
+But in 3D, electrodynamics allows the presence of both ${\bf E~\&~B}$\cite{princeton}.
+Magnetic field creates Landau levels that disperse only along ${\bf B}$ direction (and degenerate along directions normal to it).
+However, only the zeroth Landau level is chiral with charge propagation along/opposite to the field direction and velocities being reversed for opposite chirality Weyl nodes\cite{prl119}.
+For this, the 3D problem is effectively like a 1D problem with electrons propagating along the magnetic field lines forming chiral 1D channels.